Welcome to Pinecrest Elementary

 PICK-UP AND DROP-OFF REMINDERS

-Please drop off and pick up, all 1st - 4th grade students, at the front.
+Please drop off all K - 4th grade students, at the front.
 Students will need to be dropped off along the curb.
+Do not have your child exit the car while in the middle lane.
+When dropping off your child, it is important to pull up along the curb and not block the middle lane of traffic.

 Please do not drive around the back of the building, as this area is for buses only.
 Students will wait outside the building until the 7:40 bell at the front doors.
 We also ask that students do not play on the playground before school, as we are not able to provide supervision.